Make Yourself Visible

 - Use Your Signal – Turn signals are a courteous way to signal to other motorists that you intend to change your course through a lane change or turn.
 During night riding, they can also grab the attention of another motorist via the flashing lights.

-- Increase Driving Distance – When you can’t see clearly in front of your motorcycle, following distances needs to be greater than they usually are.
+- Increase Driving Distance – When you can’t see clearly in front of your motorcycle, the following distances need to be greater than they usually are.
 While you can stop far faster than most vehicles on the road, many things can happen quickly during the night riding hours.
-Add a few extra seconds for reaction time for a potential problem will far outweigh getting there a few minutes later because of traffic or a need to ride slower.
+Add a few extra seconds for reaction time for a potential problem that will far outweigh getting there a few minutes later because of traffic or a need to ride slower.

 - Turning/ Cornering Changes – One way to make cornering easier is to try to separate the braking action from turning.
 Brake the most (if not all) before you commit to a turn.
 This will give your tires the most traction available for each action and gives you the most stability.